 Your cookie settings can be changed at any time through your browser settings.
 To find out more see our cookies page.

-There was a 44.76% turnout, 571 (87%) voted ‘yes’ and 85 (13%) voted ‘no’.
+The referendum which took place on Thursday 18 October decided ‘yes’.
+There was a 44.76% turnout, a total of 87% voted yes for the Neighbourhood Plan.
+571 voted ‘yes’ and 85 voted ‘no’.

 If you require help with something in this section, please contact us.